Manmohan Singh discharged from AIIMS

 Singh, a senior leader of the opposition Congress, is currently a member of Rajya Sabha from Rajasthan.
 He was the prime minister between 2004 and 2014.

-In 2009, Singh underwent a successful coronary bypass surgery at the AIIMS.
+In 2009, Singh underwent successful coronary bypass surgery at the AIIMS.
 A number of leaders expressed concern over his health and wished him a speedy recovery.

 India went into a nationwide lockdown on March 25 to slow the spread of coronavirus.
 Since then, the shutdown has been extended twice, on April 14 and May 4.
 The third phase will end on May 17, but restrictions have been eased in the areas less affected by the virus.